TODAY’S ROCK PICKS

 hands so cold – 800cc

-hands so cold is a modern day love song shaped by experimental rock textures, honest confusion and the search for something revealing inside the recording itself. the track pushes guitar-based music into a moodier, more atmospheric space, letting feeling, effect and sound design carry as much weight as the writing.
+hands so cold is a modern day love song shaped by experimental rock textures, honest confusion and the search for something revealing. the track pushes guitar-based music into a moodier, more atmospheric space, letting feeling, effect and sound design carry as much weight as the writing. the vibe is impeccable here, and i particularly like the careful, restrained percussion. but it’s the vocal production that pushes it into spectacular territory. it’s beautiful.

-800cc is the latest experimental rock project from detroit-based artist and designer kevin kline, made in collaboration with renowned uk producer charlie andrew. together, they explore moods, textures and emotional fragments that pull guitar music into today’s shifting landscape. the release feels personal without being tidy, using atmosphere to uncover the parts of love that are difficult to explain but still impossible to ignore.
+800cc is the latest experimental rock project from detroit-based artist and designer kevin kline, made in collaboration with renowned uk producer charlie andrew. together, they explore moods, textures and emotional fragments that pull guitar music into today’s shifting landscape. the release feels personal without being too altogether neat, using atmosphere to uncover the parts of love that are difficult to explain but still impossible to ignore. a brilliant release, and we hope there’s more coming from 800cc.

 thank u for making this 800cc 🌀